 Here are two particular problem areas in resume layouts:

 - Headers and footers: While humans can easily contextualize information in these resume areas, some applicant tracking systems cannot identify vital details commonly stored here, like contact information.
-It’s best to avoid any that have information stored in a designated header or footer.
+It’s best to avoid placing vital information in a designated header or footer.

 - Columns: Some applicant tracking systems will read columns left to right instead of column by column, meaning that your neatly arranged columns will become jumbled and indiscernible to the ATS.
 Stick to a simple layout to ensure your info isn’t scrambled by incorrect formatting.